AustinWise/smeagol/README.md

 Non goals include:

 * Support for multiple users.
-This wiki is for your eyes only.

 Phrased in another way, the goal of this project is to create something roughly like [Gollum](https://github.com/gollum/gollum), but does not take half an hour